Statistics Calculators

 • n is the sample size.

-Step 1: Calculate the sample/population mean.
-It is the sum of all data points divided by the number of counts N or n i.e.
+Step 1: Calculate the sample or population mean.
+This is the sum of all data points divided by the total number of observations (N or n).

 Sample mean: